A Survey of Natural Language Generation: Text Abbreviation

 Ding \textit{et al.} \cite{ding2020generative} propose an enhanced semantic model based on double encoders and a decoder with a Gain-Benefit gate structure, which is able to provide richer semantic information and reduce the influence of the length of generated texts on the decoding accuracy.
 The dual-encoder is used to capture both global and local context semantic information based on the bidirectional RNN, and the output vector of the Gain-Benefit gate module is calculated by:

-where $\mathbf{C}_t$ is the contextual semantic representation with both global and local semantic information at current time step, $\mathbf{S}_{t-1}$ is the decoder hidden state of last time step, $y_{t - 1}$ is the word generated at last time step, and $\mathbf{M}$ is the global semantic vector of the original text.
+in which $\mathbf{C}_t$ is the contextual semantic representation with both global and local semantic information at current time step, $\mathbf{S}_{t-1}$ is the decoder hidden state of last time step, $y_{t - 1}$ is the word generated at last time step, and $\mathbf{M}$ is the global semantic vector of the original text.

 Except for the poor capability of capturing long-term dependency in traditional pre-trained language models, the problem of factual inconsistency between the generated content and source text is also severe and has not been tackled by previous works.
 To reduce this phenomenon, Meng \textit{et al.} \cite{cao2020factual} propose an end-to-end neural corrector model with a post-editing correction strategy, which is pre-trained on artificial corrupted reference summaries.
 Dong \textit{et al.} \cite{dong2020multi} introduce a factual correction framework containing a QA-span factual correction model and an auto-regressive one.
 The QA-span correction model masks and replaces one entity at a time during the iteration process.
 Specifically, given the source text $x$ and a masked query $q=(y_1^{\prime}, ..., [MASK], ..., y_m^{\prime})$, the correction model needs to predict the answer span via $p(i=start)$ and $p(i=end)$, which are calculated based on the hidden states of the top layer $h_i$ as: